 The Kattegat and the Skagerrak were the most used waterways of the Vikings.
 The name of the Kattegat comes from old Dutch for "cat" and "hole/throat", indicating a very narrow outlet of the sea.
 Back in the Viking Age, the Kattegat was likely much narrower than it is today.
 Over time, this water passage from the Baltic to the North Sea has widened.
 Do you know where to find the Kattegat?

 Instead of crawling through thick and dusty books about the Vikings, I prefer history summaries and overviews of a country's history.
-Here's a quick overview of Scandinavian history, sorted by country.
+Here's a quick overview of the Scandinavian history, sorted by country.